xp44mm/Notebook/F#/Programming with Objects.md

 * implement object interface types by private concrete types or by object expressions.

 * in polished libraries, most concrete types exposed in an implementation should also implement one or more object interface types.
-For example, collections should implement IEnumerable<'T>, and many types should implement IDisposable.
+For example, collections should implement `IEnumerable<'T>`, and many types should implement `IDisposable`.

 * avoid relying on or revealing complex type hierarchies. in particular, avoid relying on implementation inheritance, except as an internal implementation technique or when doing gUi programming or authoring very large objects.